When Marnie Was There (film): Plot

 Anna investigates an abandoned mansion across a salt marsh.
 She recognizes it, but the tide ensnares her and keeps her there until Toichi, an elderly fisherman, finds her.
 Anna sees a blonde-haired girl in the mansion.
 On the night of the Tanabata festival, she meets the girl, Marnie.
 The two agree to keep their meetings secret.
 Marnie invites Anna to a party at the mansion, where she sees Marnie dancing with a boy named Kazuhiko.
 Anna sketches Marnie while there.

 The old silo that appears in the film is based on Burnham Overy Staithe Windmill in Norfolk.

 Anna meets Hisako, an older woman who paints.
-Hisako comments that Anna's sketches look like Marnie whom she knew when she was young.
+Hisako comments that Anna's sketches look like Marnie, whom she knew when she was young.
 A family moves into the mansion.
 During the move-in, Anna meets a girl named Sayaka, who gives her Marnie's diary that had been hidden in a drawer.
 Anna tells Marnie she found documents showing her foster parents are paid to care for her.
-She assumes that they only pretend to love her for the money and says she can't forgive her biological family for leaving her behind and dying.
+She assumes that they only pretend to love her for the money and says she cannot forgive her biological family for leaving her behind and dying.
 Marnie shares how her parents are always traveling abroad, and how she is left behind with her cruel nanny.
 The maids bully her and threaten to lock her in the silo near the mansion.
 Anna leads Marnie to the silo to confront the latter's fear of it.
 Marnie conquers her fear, but begins referring to Anna as Kazuhiko.
 As a storm hits, Anna dreams of Marnie leaving and wakes up to discover her gone.